tinyplex/tinybase/site/guides/1_the_basics/1_getting_started.md

 node index.mjs
 ```

-Again, you will see the words 'Hello World' on the screen, having been written
+Again, you will see the words 'Hello World' on the screen, having each been
-to, and read from, a Store.
+written to, and read from, a Store.

 If that all worked, you are set up and ready to learn more about TinyBase!
 From
 here on, we will mostly show Node-based code snippets, but most should be easily